standardnotes/snjs/README.md

 `masterKey`: encrypts and decrypts keys.
 Not sent to server plainly.

-`itemsMasterKey`: encrypts and decrypts items.
+`itemsKey`: encrypts and decrypts items.
 Not sent to server plainly.

 ### Encrypting and decrypting items